 April is the second snowiest month of the year at Great Sand Dunes, but there can also be some sunny days with highs in the 60s.
 Spring is the windy season throughout the southwestern United States, especially afternoons, though mornings are usually calm.
 The creek begins to trickle down as the snow on the Sangre de Cristo Mountains melts.
 By late April the creek may be a few inches deep.
 Cottonwood trees and willows along the creek are usually not yet leafed out.

 In July, unless there is a high snowpack or significant ongoing rains, the creek will usually begin to retreat back toward the mountains, drying up at the main visitor area near the Dunes Parking Lot.
 It may continue to gently flow (1/2" - 1" deep) along the eastern edge of the dunefield, near the Castle Creek picnic area.
 Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
 Visitors without 4WD may also access the creek in late summer by hiking approximately 2 miles (3.5 km) up the creekbed from the Dunes Parking Lot, or approximately 0.7 miles (1km) from the Point of No Return parking area.
-Mosquitoes begin to decrease after the water retreats.
+Mosquitoes usually disappear after the water retreats.
 July is the warmest month at the park, with average highs in the low 80s F.

 In August and September, the creek is usually completely gone from the main visitor area near the Dunes Parking Lot.
-It may continue to gently flow (1/2" - 1" deep) along the eastern edge of the dunefield, near the Castle Creek picnic area.
+It may continue to gently flow (1/2" - 1" deep) along the eastern edge of the dunefield, near the Castle Creek Picnic Area.
 Castle Creek is accessible by high clearance 4WD vehicle on the Medano Pass Primitive Road.
 Visitors without 4WD may also access the creek late summer by hiking approximately 2 miles (3.5 km) up the creekbed from the Dunes Parking Lot, or 0.7 miles (1km) from the Point of No Return parking area.
 Mosquitoes usually disappear along with the creek.

 Medano Creek Activities